-CITY COUNCIL MEETING DATE: 7/14/14
+CITY COUNCIL MEETING DATE: 7/28/14

+AGENDA ITEM:

-AGENDA ITEM: AN ORDINANCE OF THE CITY OF MARYSVILLE RELATING TO PUBLIC RECORDS; ADOPTING PUBLIC RECORDS ACT RULES, ISSUING A FORMAL ORDER THAT MAINTAINING AN INDEX WOULD BE UNDULY BURDENSOME AND REENACTING CHAPTER 1.16 OF THE MARYSVILLE MUNICIPAL CODE; PROVIDING FOR SEVERABILITY; AND ESTABLISHING AN EFFECTIVE DATE.
+A RESOLUTION OF THE CITY OF MARYSV TILLE RELATING

+TO PUBLIC RECORDS; ADOPTING PUBLIC RECORDS ACT

+RULES; ISSUING A FORMAL ORDER THAT MAINTAINING AN INDEX WOULD BE UNDULY BURDENSOME, ORDERING PUBLICATION OF THIS RESOLUTION AND THE PUBLIC RECORDS ACT RULES AND APPOINTING THE CITY CLERK AS THE PUBLIC RECORDS OFFICER

 PREPARED BY: DIRECTOR APPROVAL:

 Sandy Langdon, Finance Director/City Clerk

 DEPARTMENT:

-Finance
+Finance - City Clerk

 ATTACHMENTS:

-Draft Ordinance
+Draft Resolution

-Draft Rules
+Draft PRA Rules

 BUDGET CODE: AMOUNT:

-SUMMARY:
+SUMMARY: 1

-The City Clerk's office is requesting the Council to consider the attached ordinance to provide for the adoption of the Public Records Act Rules under the Model Rules developed by the Attorney General's Office.
+The City Clerk's office is requesting the Council to consider the attached resolution to provide for the adoption of the Public Records Act Rules under the Model Rules developed by the Attorney General's Office.
 This ordinance will also acknowledge that maintaining an index of records of the city would be unduly burdensome to the City given the extent, location, and limited staffing available.